pwwang/biopipen/docs/processes.md

         	- `error` : report error
         - `genecol`: The column index containing the gene/protein record
         - `ipidb`: The IPI xref database (see http://ftp.ebi.ac.uk/pub/databases/IPI/last_release/current/).
+        - `fromipi`: Whether the input is IPI or genes
+        - `inopts`: The options for input file
+        - `outopts`: The options for output file

 !!! hint "pGeneTss"